cs7643-group5/ie-chemical-patent-project/README.md

-### relation extraction custom model
+### relation extraction
-The model architecture for the custom relation extraction model is  seen in the re_models folder as custom_model.py. train_re.py is set up to use the model class in custom_model.py for training.
+The model architecture for the custom relation extraction model is  seen in the re_models folder as custom_model.py.
+The r_bert structure is seen in R_bert.py in the same folder.

 train_re.py is set up to take arguments using argparse.
-For example, python src/train_re.py -d 1 -t 'colab' -b 32 -lr 1e-5 -e 10
+For example, python src/train_re.py -m 'r_bert' -d 1 -t 'colab' -b 32 -lr 1e-5 -e 10

+-m corresponds to the relation extraction model that is desired to be trained if 'r_bert' is passed the r_bert model will be used.
+If anything else is passed the custom model will be used. <br>
 -d corresponds to the percentage of data to use 1 is 100% 0.2 is 20%. <br>
 -t is training type, If 'colab' is specified data will be loaded from the pickle file ee_data.pickle. <br>